simurai/one-vibrancy/README.md

 # One Vibrancy

 > Note: :warning: This package can currently cause Atom to crash.
-See [this comment](https://github.com/simurai/one-vibrancy/issues/18#issuecomment-473282864) for mor infos.
+See [this comment](https://github.com/simurai/one-vibrancy/issues/18#issuecomment-473282864) for more infos.

 This package adds a vibrancy effect (translucent background) to Atom One themes.